Paseka (Olomouc District): Administrative division

+Etymology

+The name Paseka means 'glade' in Czech.

 Geography

 Paseka is located about 22 km north of Olomouc.
 The western part of the municipality lies in the Upper Morava Valley, the eastern part lies in the Nízký Jeseník range.
 The highest point is the hill Karlovský vrch at 624 m above sea level.
 The village of Paseka is situated along the Teplička Stream.

 History

 The first written mention of Paseka is from 1326.
 It was originally named Těchanov after its founder Těchan and renamed later in the 14th century.
 The hamlet of Karlov is first mentioned in 1417.

 Economy

-A specialized medical institute was founded here in 1915.
+A specialised medical institute was founded here in 1915.

 Transport

 There are no railways or major roads passing through the municipality.

 Sport

 In Karlov is a small ski resort.